 - Cloth napkin: A simple organic cotton napkin replaces paper towels and plastic-wrapped wet wipes.

-- Reusable straw (if you use straws): The FinalStraw for portability, Simply Straws for home use.
+- Reusable straw (if you use straws): The FinalStraw for portability, Hummingbird glass straws for home use — see our best plastic-free reusable straws guide for the full ranked lineup.

 The total cost of a complete zero-plastic lunch kit ranges from $50 to $120 depending on your choices — and it pays for itself within months by eliminating daily disposable purchases.
 More importantly, it eliminates a significant daily microplastic exposure pathway that most people never think about.